 New books out for the Grand Central Centennial:

-Grand Central Terminal: 100 Years of a New York Landmark – The new book by the Transit Museum and Anthony W. Robins.
+Grand Central Terminal: 100 Years of a New York Landmark – The 100th anniversary book by the Transit Museum and Anthony W. Robins.

-Grand Central: How a Train Station Transformed America – The new book by New York Times reporter Sam Roberts.
+Grand Central: How a Train Station Transformed America – The 100th anniversary book by New York Times reporter Sam Roberts.

 Grand Central’s Engineer: William J. Wilgus and the Planning of Modern Manhattan (The Johns Hopkins University Studies in Historical and Political Science) – The new biography of Wilgus by Kurt Schlichting

 Grand Central: Gateway to a Million Lives (Updated Edition) – The updated edition of the book by John Belle and Maxinne Leighton of the architectural firm Beyer Blinder Belle which undertook the enormously successful restoration of the terminal.
 Especially good – as you would expect – on the details of the restoration.

 Grand Central Terminal: Railroads, Engineering, and Architecture in New York City – by Kurt Schlichting (2001).
 Particularly good on the engineering.